 Management team members, currently serving as of March 15, 2021, will be considered as Management Level Operators, and may continue serving in their current capacities.
+They are encouraged to meet the new requirements in the interest of a stronger organization.
 All other operator and auxiliary personnel levels will be reviewed by the Management Team and assigned an appropriate level or may be reprocessed under the new guidelines.